 Q) What is the Emergency Notification System?A) The Emergency Notification System is a communications service that Upstate provides for all students, faculty and staff.
-All students, faculty and staff can voluntarily register to receive alerts about threats of imminent danger at or near any Upstate location.
-This service is used in conjunction with other communication channels including on campus paging announcements and campus-wide e-mail.
+All students, faculty and staff can voluntarily register to receive text alerts to their mobile phones about threats of imminent danger at or near any Upstate location.
+This service is used in conjunction with other communication channels including email accounts, University home page, electronic signage, social media and public media outlets.

 Q) How do I sign up?A) Students

 should log into manage emergency notifications under the personal